Egorikhin/angular/aio/content/guide/upgrade.md

 #### Use route parameters

 The Angular router passes route parameters differently.
-Correct the `PhoneDetail` component constructor to expect an injected `ActivatedRoute` object.
+Correct the `PhoneDetail` component letructor to expect an injected `ActivatedRoute` object.
 Extract the `phoneId` from the `ActivatedRoute.snapshot.params` and fetch the phone data as before:

 <code-example path="upgrade-phonecat-3-final/app/phone-detail/phone-detail.component.ts" header="app/phone-detail/phone-detail.component.ts">